nwutils/nw-builder/README.md

 ### Get Mode

+> Deprecation warning: From v4.6.4 onward, run mode is deprecated.
+This logic will be ported over to nwjs/npm-installer repo and removed in the next major release.

 By default you get the normal build of the latest NW.js release for your specific platform and arch.
 For more information, please refer to the API reference.

 ```javascript